HSLdevcom/ajoaikadata/README.md

 START_DATE=2024-01-10           <-- the first date that will be imported to Ajoaikadata END_DATE=2024-01-14             <-- the last date that will be imported

+# Vehicles
+VEHICLE_LIST=53,54              <-- comma separated list to filter vehicles, use only for debug

 # Azure storage connections
 AZ_STORAGE_CONNECTION_STRING=   <-- connection string to the Azure Storage account AZ_STORAGE_CONTAINER=           <-- container name where EKE data is stored